zdoom-docs/staging/md/ZScript/Classes.md

 as `ClassName.PropertyName`.
 Properties can be given multiple members to initialize.

-Properties defined in ZScript are usable from `DECORATE`.
+Properties defined in ZScript are usable from DECORATE.

 <dl class="syn"><dt>PropertyDefinition</dt><dd>